rackerlabs/rackspace-howto-dev/content/cloud-orchestration/cloud-orchestration-faq.md

 command to show the underlying API request for the command.
 This is a good way to become familiar with the API requests.

-#### Can I access Cloud Orchestratino through the Cloud Control Panel?
+#### Can I access Cloud Orchestration through the Cloud Control Panel?

 Yes.
 Log in to the [Cloud Control Panel](http://mycloud.rackspace.com) and click on the **Orchestration** tab.